i am a long-time avid technologist. i began my tech career in the Apple world but moved to Enterprise Solutions later.

-As promised in my second futurist posting, I will try to do this monthly, if not bimonthly.
-It takes all longer to produce one of these articles than it does to produce my blogs.
-Today is a future consideration working on talking about something to start.
+As promised in my second futurist posting, I will try to do this monthly, if not bi-monthly.
+It takes longer to produce one of these articles than to produce my blogs.
+Today we are going to take a look at how things get started.
 Once upon a time, there was a need in the world for a box, but there were no boxes.
-If you think about it, someone had a look at the problem: how do I move things safely from one location to another and decide if the blocks or course then they had to sit at their kitchen table and say what a box is?
-I'm sure it was an interesting conversation either with themselves or with family members.
+If you think about it, someone looked at the problem: how do I move things safely from one location to another and decide if the blocks or course then they had to sit at their kitchen table and say what a box is?
+I'm sure it was an interesting conversation between themselves and family members.
 What is it you are doing?
-I've invented a six-sided object with a hollow interior designed to carry or move something—the bigger the object your shipping or carrying, the bigger the box.
+I've invented a six-sided object with a hollow interior designed to carry or move something—the bigger the object you are shipping or carrying, the bigger the box.

-Authors note; it is illegal to ship cinderblocks in a box across the state of Utah.
+The authors note; that it is illegal to ship cinderblocks in a box across the state of Utah.

 After the prototype box appeared, I'm sure everybody made fun of the person that created the box.
-We, I can hear them say, don't need any stinking boxes.
+I can hear them say we don't need any stinking boxes.
 The reality is we all needed boxes of answers.
-When boxes with a smile arrived at the front door, it means Amazon sent you something!
-But the reality of boxes isn't that you're getting something.
+When packages with a smile arrive at the front door, it means Amazon sent you something!
+But the reality of parcels isn't that you're getting something.
 Or that you're giving something, or that you're carrying something.
 The box is a ubiquitous storage system today.
 The lowly box dripped up many years ago by someone sitting at a kitchen table.
 Or possibly can, or maybe on top of a mountain, all who knows.
 The point is, at some point, somebody thought it up.
 But if we look at the box's evolution as a packing system, it is unique and interesting because you see the box produce a tracking number.
 And tracking numbers change shipping and delivery in the world forever, yes, and it's time the box was a mega invention.
-But an interesting reality is the market created by the box created another mega innovation that tracking label.
+But an interesting reality is the market created by the box created another mega innovation, that tracking label.

 So there is a rationale for the conversation about the box.
 That has to do with the conversation that will start pretty soon about the capacity of networks.
 I talked about 5G in my last futurist column today.
-I want to talk a little bit about not 5G as a game-changer but the change that will occur to your cellphone.
+I want to talk a little about not 5G as a game-changer but the change to your cellphone.
 When I started traveling the world in 1999, I carried a 12 pounds laptop with me everywhere I went.
 After about five years, it felt like the laptop fused to my shoulder.
 My shoulder still hurts to this day.
 The evolution from the box to the tracking label was fairly slow.
 The changes that will be 5g will be fast.
-The change will be people going to be from laptop tablet and desktop cell phone.
-I'm sure most people reading this will think, yeah, I'd rather carry just a cell phone.
+The change will be people going to be from laptop tablets and desktop cell phones.
+I'm sure most people reading this will think I'd rather carry just a cell phone.
 But my cell phone can't do everything my laptop can do.
-In reality, is that's true to a degree.
+In reality, that's true to a degree.
 It is also not true to a degree.

 When a box is more than a box

-I created the first draft of his article using Dragon Dictate.
+I created the first draft of this article using Dragon Dictate.
 Dragon Dictate is a cellphone-based voice capture program.
-It is averaging 5G; it automatically converts my voice into text.
-I was using Dragon dictate before 5G appeared in my area and worked on 4G LTE.
-The point being it allowed me to go out and walk to conference calls and write my futures blogs.
-You have to do a little more editing sometimes when you speak; I know about you, but I don't always speak in complete sentences; I have many shortcuts and many things that I don't always say aloud.
+It is leveraging 5G; it automatically converts my voice into text.
+I used Dragon dictate before 5G appeared in my area and worked on 4G LTE.
+It allowed me to go out and walk and write my future blogs.
+You have to do a little more editing sometimes when you speak; I know about you, but I don't always speak in complete sentences; I have many shortcuts and things that I don't always say aloud.
 I probably should say them out loud, but I don't.

-They were going back to my original point, the evolution from laptop desktop tablet to cell phone only.
+In returning to my original point, the evolution from laptop desktop tablet to cell phone only.
 But it's not going to happen overnight.
-But as I said, capabilities in your hands with your cell phone significantly greater than they were five years ago, and I cannot tell you how much greater they are than they were ten years ago.
+But as I said, the capabilities in your hands with your cell phone are significantly greater than they were five years ago, and I cannot tell you how much greater they are than they were ten years ago.
 Honestly, believe that what you will find in the next 2 to 3 years is honestly more and more capability in that cell phone.
-If you look at the evolution of the Windows PC, from Windows 312 Windows 10 the I know there are a bunch of missing numbers between 3.1 and 10, but if you also look at the numeric system that they used in the past, it explains why there isn't a version 5 version 6 or version 9.
+If you look at the evolution of the Windows PC, from Windows 3.12 to Windows 10, I know there are a bunch of missing numbers between 3.1 and 10, but if you also look at the numeric system that they used in the past, it explains why there isn't a version 5 version 6 or version 9.
 But the reality isn't that.
 The reality is the features and functionality built into Windows.
 When I first loaded Windows 31 as an IT professional many years ago, I also had to load the hummingbird IP stack.
 Windows didn't come with an IP stack.
-The company where I was working used Novell, so we were able to get around not having an IP system, a DNS, etc. because we had Novell.
+The company where I worked used Novell, so we could get around not having an IP system, a DNS, etc., because we had Novell.
 That Windows 3 one box does 100 of a brand-new install of Windows 10 with nothing else added.
-The capabilities of Windows have evolved very rapidly in the roughly 30 years, give or take between Windows 31 and Windows 10.
+Windows's capabilities have evolved rapidly in roughly 30 years, give or take between Windows 31 and Windows 10.

 In the end fewer laptops and tablets as the cell phone takes over!

-The cell phones in the same boat; the cell phone exploded on the scene a little after the original Windows 31 PC, closer to the time of Windows 95 or Windows 98.
+The cell phones are in the same boat; the cell phone exploded on the scene a little after the original Windows 31 PC, closer to the time of Windows 95 or Windows 98.
 Those original cell phones were CDMA packet-based and did not include data.
-The voice degradation between towers was incredible, and you knew when you were close to a tower because your signal strength increase.
-Shortly after those CDMA phones hit the market, the first digital phones arrived, or what we now call 1G1G into G, allowed for digital voice clarity on a cell phone.
-It meant that your cell phone, given variables, could have the same signal quality as your home phone.
+The voice degradation between towers was incredible, and you knew when you were close to a tower because your signal strength increased.
+Shortly after those CDMA phones hit the market, the first digital phones, or what we now call 1G1G into G, allowed for digital voice clarity on a cell phone; it meant that your cell phone, given variables, could have the same signal quality as your home phone.
 3G brought the concept of data, and suddenly you could be in an airplane landing at an airport, and when the flight attendant said, hey, you can turn on your cell phones, you be downloading your mail.
-And the rest of you know the rest of the story right, there was a time when cell phones didn't have GPS, there was a time when cell phones didn't have cameras.
-There was a time before the release of the Apple iTunes Store when most cell phone applications cost the same as a desktop application 1999 2999 and so on.
+And the rest of you know the rest of the story, right, there was a time when cell phones didn't have GPS, and there was a time when cell phones didn't have cameras.
+There was a time before the Apple iTunes Store when most cell phone applications cost the same as a desktop applications 1999 2999 and so on.

 Here's where my analogy breaks down.
-You see, when the box 1st started having the tracking number assigned to it, it changed.
+It changed when the box 1st started having the tracking number assigned to it.
 Now you knew where your box was at all times.
 What it didn't do was it didn't reduce the number of boxes.
-As shipping reliability and shipping speed increased, I suspect you'll find that the number of boxes shipped increased as well.
-And that's as I said, my analogy breaks down the reality I believe of the cell phone market because cell phones will replace laptops and tablets for most people, not everyone.
+As shipping reliability and speed increased, I suspect you'll find that the number of boxes shipped also increased.
+And that's as I said; my analogy breaks down the reality I believe of the cell phone market because cell phones will replace laptops and tablets for most people, not everyone.
 But for most people.
-The functionality the things you can do the capabilities of the cell phone have grown exponentially.
+The functionality of the things you can do and the cell phone's capabilities have grown exponentially.
 I have a very nice Polycom speakerphone in my office that I have not used in more than three years.
 Why?
 I don't need it anymore.
-If my cell phone speakers are good enough for whatever reasons, I can connect to a Bluetooth speaker in my office and listen to my conference call easily.
-The capabilities of the phone have slowly but surely begun to replace almost everything.
+If my cell phone speakers are good enough, I can connect to a Bluetooth speaker in my office and listen to my conference call easily.
+The phone's capabilities have slowly but surely begun to replace almost everything.
 Now I still do the predominance of my email on a laptop.
 And I still do the predominance of my blogging on PC.
-But more and more content that I create is being created on my cell phone.
+But more and more content I create is being created on my cell phone.

 So when people ask me what's next, I television your hand.
 That doesn't, by the way, excuse the less than delightful behavior of using your cell phone as a clock when you reach in your pocket and take your phone out to look at the time half the room once to wag a finger at your infamous no-no gesture.
 As we look down the road for the next two to five years, the concept of what's next, I believe, revolves around the cell phone.
 In part, that's because the cell phone continues to evolve.
-People use their cell phones to connect to and interact with us more and more driven by the cell phone itself.
-Tick-tock, Instagram, Facebook, Twitter, and many more all function as well on the cell phone as they do a tablet or a desktop today.
+People use their cell phones to connect to and interact with us, more and more driven by the cell phone itself.
+Tick-tock, Instagram, Facebook, Twitter, and many more function on the cell phone as a tablet or desktop.
 I would argue that the tick-tock functions better on a cell phone because you already have integration with the camera.
 I suspect the reality of the future will be more and more and more assets that are cell phones first.
 That is always the point when the market shifts.
-When you reach that point where more new things come out for one device, and fewer come out for the other, the new device takes over.
+When you reach that point where more new things come out for one device and fewer for the other, the new device takes over.
 Oh, there's always going to be PC applications for content creators.
 An intricate CAD diagram is incredibly hard to do on a cell phone.
 Now, if you connect your cell phone to a bigger screen, it becomes easier.
 The reality is for some content creation, the size of the screen in front of you is critical.
-As I said, content creators will continue to use and utilize PCs desktops and look tablets.
+As I said, content creators will continue using PCs, desktops, and look tablets.